 Temporary Nature

-Term life insurance is intended to provide protection for a specific term.
+Term life insurance is intended to protect for a specific term.
 Overfunding a temporary policy would not provide any additional financial benefits because the policy is not meant for long-term wealth accumulation or savings.

 Opportunity Cost